adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 To build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores.

-# looking deep into the data
+# Data Exploration on going

 # WORK IN PROGRESS